Your car follows the steering wheel

 In cold weather, AMSOIL power steering fluid flows well to prevent stiff steering and excessive pressure that can burst hoses.
 In hot weather, it continues to lubricate, resisting the telltale whine.
 No other fluid compares or should be found in your fluid reservoir.

-Are you a service shop or commercial business?
-Take advantage of bulk discounts and provide your customers and fleet vehicles with the best lubricants on the market today with a business account.
+Commercial business take advantage of bulk discounts and provide your fleet vehicles with the best synthetic lubricants on the market today with a business account.

 How often should power steering fluid be changed?